-Recipe: Korean Seaweed Soup (Birthday Soup)
+Recipe: Miyeok Guk – Korean Seaweed Soup (Birthday Soup)

 Korean Seaweed Soup (Miyeok-Guk 미역국) - Birthday Soup Recipe

 Miyeok Guk ( 미역국) is a traditional Korean soup made with edible seaweed.
-This nutritious and comforting soup is often enjoyed on birthdays and during postpartum recovery, as it is believed to promote good health.
+This nutritious and comforting soup is often enjoyed during postpartum recovery, as it is believed to promote good health.
 Miyeok-Guk has also become a soup you eat, when it is your birthday, and is thus commonly referred to as Korean Birthday Soup.

 However, the soup is not just for new mothers and birthday celebrations.
 It is a rather common dish at Korean family meals, and you would also find the soup at many Korean restaurants.

-Miyeok-Guk is typically made with a special kind of brown seaweed called miyeok (Undaria pinnatifida, English: sea mustard, Japanese: wakame) and beef, but on islands, and in the regions near the ocean, you will also find seaweed soup made with fish and seafood.
+Miyeok-Guk is typically made with a special kind of seaweed called miyeok (Undaria pinnatifida, English: sea mustard, Japanese: wakame) and beef, but on islands, and in the regions near the ocean, you will also find seaweed soup made with fish and seafood.

 Recipe and notes by my Korean friend Ella @cookiestorykim from Masan, South Korea: